 Rain was rescued from an kill lot by our Oklahoma partners, Safe Keep Place.
 SKP is veteran owned and operated rescue facility that provides a safe space for horses making their freedom rides out of kill pens and to their new homes.
 This "middle man" is required to ensure that any sick horses heal before travel.
 The owner of SKP reached out to us about this sweet girl and thanks to a generous sponsor we were able to adopt her and give her a forever home at Project ComeBack.

 Rain will participate in Project ComeBack programing as well as help us partner with another program at Breezy Hill Farm that offers Therapeutic Riding Lessons to children with different abilities.
 She is a very special girl with very special jobs!

-Rain is partially sponsored by Beth Sherman and KJ Nolan.
+Rain is partially sponsored by Beth Sherman, KJ Nolan, and Sarah Miller

 Our horses whose bodies are no longer among us, but whose spirits live on forever.

 Once a wild horse running free in Oregon, Flicka somehow found herself in a kill lot in Oklahoma by November of 2017.
 When we rescued Flicka she had a respiratory infection and was battling mastitis.
 On top of that she was terrified of people.
 It took months to heal her - physically, mentally, and emotionally.
 Flicka was wild most of her life, which is something we did our best to honor, letting her roam our fields and be as free as we could allow her to be.
 Flicka was strong and kind.
 She was old and wise, sharing many lessons with those who were patient and open enough to listen.